chesedo/chesedo.github.io/content/blog/2024-08-08-manual-dependency-injection-rust.md

 ```

 ### Singleton Dependencies
-A singleton has the same pattern as a scope and also has the same wildcard lifetime need.
+A singleton has the same pattern as a scope.
 Except that it needs to clone the `OnceCell` when a new scope is created.
 This requires wrapping the `OnceCell` in a `Rc`.